Definition

 Nova Scotia, Ontario Sign Direct-to-Consumer Alcohol Sales Deal

 Nova Scotia and Ontario have launched a reciprocal direct-to-consumer alcohol sales framework, effective March 2026.
-This agreement reduces interprovincial trade barriers, requiring producers to obtain specific provincial authorizations to leverage expanded domestic market access.
+This agreement reduces interprovincial trade barriers, requiring producers to secure provincial authorizations to capitalize on expanded domestic market access.

 US DOT Clarifies Substance Abuse Professional and Return-to-Duty Obligations Under 49 CFR Part 40

-The US Department of Transportation (DOT) has issued a formal reminder to Substance Abuse Professionals (SAPs) and employers to strictly adhere to return-to-duty (RTD) protocols for drug and alcohol testing.
-Companies across all transport modes must ensure their SAPs are properly credentialed and that evaluations are individualized, as the DOT signals increased scrutiny and potential exclusion for non-compliance.
+The US Department of Transportation has issued a formal notification reinforcing strict compliance with return-to-duty drug and alcohol testing protocols across all transport sectors.
+Companies must ensure their service agents are properly credentialed and evaluations are individualized to avoid increased regulatory scrutiny and potential exclusion from federal programs.

 Sweden (Skåne County) Highlights New Guidance On Alcohol-Serving Supervision, Tobacco Enforcement Cases And Planned Serving-Licence Reforms